mrseanryan/gpt-multi-atomic-agents/README.md

 ![System overview](https://raw.githubusercontent.com/mrseanryan/gpt-multi-atomic-agents/master/images/diagram-Multi-LLM-based-Agent-collaboration-via-Dynamic-Router-GraphQL-context.jpg)

-A router takes the user prompt and generates an agent execution plan.
+A `Dynamic Router Orchestrator` takes the user prompt and generates an agent execution plan.
+This is an LLM-backed Orchestrator which builds an execution plan to dynamically route the user prompt to the relevant agents.

 The execution plan uses the best sequence of the most suitable agents, to handle the user prompt.

-The router rewrites the user prompt to suit each agent, which improves quality and avoids unwanted output.
+The Orchestrator rewrites the user prompt to suit each agent, which improves quality and avoids unwanted output.

-> **_NOTE:_** Optionally, the router can be run separately, allowing for human-in-the-loop feedback on the execution plan that the router generated.
-In this way, the user can collaborate more with the router, before the generative agents are actually executed.
+> **_NOTE:_** Optionally, the Orchestrator can be run separately, allowing for human-in-the-loop feedback on the execution plan that the Orchestrator generated.
+In this way, the user can collaborate more with the Orchestrator, before the generative agents are actually executed.

 > **_NOTE:_** An agent is serializable (basically a JSON document), so Agents can be imported, exported and even edited by clients as needed.
 For example 'dynamic' Custom Agents, see the [TypeScript client dynamic agents](https://github.com/mrseanryan/gpt-multi-atomic-agents/blob/master/clients/gpt-maa-ts/data-agents).

-- this allows the user to have more control over the output, and has the added benefit of reducing the *perceived* time taken to generate, since the user has intermediate interaction with the router.
+- this allows the user to have more control over the output, and has the added benefit of reducing the *perceived* time taken to generate, since the user has intermediate interaction with the Orchestrator.

 Finally, the output is returned in the form of an ordered list of (Function or GraphQL) calls.